So, how often should you use a massage chair?

 If you suffer from tension or stress, having a massage session 1-3 times a week is more than enough to keep you relaxed and to feel good.

 Best massage chairs (link) are designed to give you more benefits with shorter, more spaced-out sessions.
 Using them more often or for longer periods can actually have the opposite effect, causing more harm than good.

 Summary: Massage recliners can safely be used 1-4 times a week, but make sure you’re using them in the right way for your personal needs.

 Are Massage Chairs Good for You?

 Yes.
-If used correctly, massage chairs may provide health benefits and can really improve the quality of your life, especially if you carry a lot of stress, or you’re prone to sports injuries (or you’re an athlete), or you suffer from chronic pain.
+If used correctly, massage chairs may provide health benefits and can really improve the quality of your life, especially if you carry a lot of stress relief, or you’re prone to sports injuries (or you’re an athlete), or you suffer from chronic muscle pain.

 The health benefits include: